romeerez/orchid-orm/docs/src/guide/common-column-methods.md

 [//]: # 'has JSDoc'

-This method changes a column type without modifying its behavior.
+This method changes a column type to treat one column as another column, this affects on available column operations in `where`.
-This is needed when converting columns to a validation schema, the converter will pick a different type specified by `.as`.

 Before calling `.as` need to use `.encode` with the input of the same type as the input of the target column, and `.parse` which returns the correct type.